 - Local anesthetic provided

-- Special type of fluid called Tumescent Fluid is injected into the area where to be harvested.
-This helps to numb the area as well as constrict the blood vessels.
-This makes the procedure pain free with no loss of blood.
+- A special type of fluid called Tumescent Fluid is injected into the area where the ADSC is to be harvested.
+This helps to numb the area as well as constrict the blood vessels reducing the loss of blood.

 - Proper amount of adipose tissue is harvested from the site

-- Remaining tissue is placed in centrifuge to concentrate the stem cells
+- Remaining tissue is placed in centrifuge to concentrate the cells

-- Injection of the adipose derived stem cells into the injured area.
+- Adipose derived stem cells are injected into the injured area

 - Steri strips and a bandage are placed over the harvest site.
 No suturing is needed.

-After the regenerative medicine treatment, there can be increased pain and soreness for a few days.
-As with any injection, there is a small infection risk.
-Since a patient’s own cells are used for the procedure, there is no allergic response or rejection of the treatment by their bodies.
-Wish stem cells treatments, there is a small chance of developing a collection of blood called a hematoma.
+After the orthobiologics treatment, there can be increased pain and soreness for a few days.
+As with any injection or procedure, there is a small risk of infection.
+There is also a small chance of developing a collection of blood called a hematoma around harvesting site.
 This can cause pain and soreness, but typically resolves quickly.
+Since a patient’s own cells are used for the procedure, there is generally no allergic response or rejection of the treatment by their bodies.